 The counterfactual analysis from the previous sections shows that marriage has a strong impact on the geographic distribution of the labor force.
-In this section, I consider two extensions of the model.
-First, I evaluate a tax policy consisting in a tax reduction for couples financed by taxing singles, which is akin to a reduction in the marriage tax penalty.
+This suggests that any reform or change in technology that affects marriage markets can have consequences for the spatial distribution of the labor force, with implications for productivity.
+In this section, I consider two scenarios.
+First, I evaluate a the effects of a tax reform consisting in a transfer to couples financed by taxing singles, which is akin to a reduction in the marriage tax penalty.
 Secondly, I consider a reduction in divorce costs.